Questions about the Juror Questionnaire

 Is it possible that I might report for Jury Service but not sit on a jury?

 Yes, the parties involved in a case generally seek to settle their differences and avoid the expense and time of a trial.
 Sometimes the case is settled just a few minutes before the trial begins.
 So even though several trials are scheduled for a certain day, the court doesn't know until that morning how many will actually go to trial.
-But your time spent waiting is not wasted - your
+But your time spent waiting is not wasted - you are eligible to receive a 3 year exemption from jury duty service in the state of Virginia just by attending.

 very presence in the court encourages settlement.